iotaledger/bee/bee-message/tip.md

       `Token Tag` field of the foundry output.
     - Additional token schemes will be defined that make use of the `Foundry Diff` as well, for example validating that a certain amount of tokens can only be minted/melted after a certain date.

-Check that created foundries are within the bounds of the associated alias ?

 ## NFT Output